The Surreal Tale of Unmanned Microlight Flights: A Case Study

-It sounds like something straight out of a film: a small aircraft throttling down the runway, suddenly gaining lift and soaring into the air—only there’s no one at the controls.
-Yet, these incidents really do happen, and one such event was recently highlighted in an AAIB (Air Accidents Investigation Branch) report dated 3 October 2024.
-While undeniably rare, it’s a reminder that aviation, particularly in the microlight world, can serve up some truly astonishing surprises.
+It might seem like a scene from a movie: a small aircraft speeds down the runway, suddenly taking off into the sky—without a pilot in sight.
+Such incidents do happen, and one recent event was highlighted in an AAIB (Air Accidents Investigation Branch) report dated 3 October 2024.
+Although these occurrences are rare, they remind us that aviation, especially in the microlight sector, can surprise us in astonishing ways.

 The Latest Incident: A Microlight Heads Out to Sea

 On 3 October 2024, a Pegasus Quantum 15 microlight (registration G-MYZJ) took off from Athey’s Moor Airfield in Northumberland with no pilot on board.
-According to the AAIB summary, the aircraft battery was flat, so the pilot attempted to hand start the engine from outside the aircraft.
-Flex wing microlights feature a pusher propellor, which is located behind the pilot’s seating position.
-This design means the pilot is behind the aircraft when swinging the propellor by hand, helping keep them clear of the spinning blades.
+According to the AAIB summary, the aircraft battery was flat, prompting the pilot to hand start the engine from outside.
+Unlike typical aircraft, flex wing microlights have a pusher propeller located behind the pilot’s seat.
+This design helps keep the pilot safe from the spinning blades during the start process.

-Unfortunately, once the engine fired up, the microlight accelerated away—presumably because the throttle was at or near full power—and climbed into the sky before anyone could stop it.
-The unmanned aircraft was then tracked by radar as it headed towards the coast north of Newcastle, ultimately flying out to sea and vanishing from radar.
-It’s presumed to have crashed into the water, with no injuries reported on the ground.
-Nonetheless, the notion of a single-seat microlight launching itself and disappearing over the horizon remains both fascinating and surreal.
+Unfortunately, once the engine fired up, the microlight sped away, likely because the throttle was at or near full power.
+It climbed into the air before anyone could stop it.
+The unmanned aircraft was tracked by radar as it traveled toward the coast north of Newcastle, ultimately flying out to sea and disappearing from radar.
+It is presumed to have crashed into the water.
+Fortunately, no injuries were reported on the ground.
+Nonetheless, the image of a single-seat microlight launching itself into the sky and vanishing remains both captivating and surreal.

 Pegasus Quantum G-MYZJ pictured in 2016, courtesy of Flickr